Sturm-Liouville operators with measure-valued coefficients: Self-adjoint relations

 Hence we have to prove that

 The subspace on the left-hand side is included in the right one because of Theorem~\ref{thm:Tmin} and $W(v,v^\ast)(a)=0$.
-But if the subspace on the right-hand side were larger, it were equal to $\Tmax$ and hence would imply $v\in\Tmin$. \end{proof}
+But if the subspace on the right-hand side was larger, it would be equal to $\Tmax$ and hence would imply $v\in\Tmin$. \end{proof}

-Two self-adjoint restrictions are distinct if and only if the corresponding functions $v$ are linearly independent modulo $\Tmin$.
+Two such self-adjoint restrictions are distinct if and only if the corresponding functions $v$ are linearly independent modulo $\Tmin$.
 Furthermore, $v$ can always be chosen such that $v$ is equal to some real solution of $(\tau-z)u=0$ with $z\in\R$ in some vicinity of $a$.
-By Lemma~\ref{lem:WronskPropSR} one sees that all these self-adjoint restrictions are real with respect to the natural conjugation in $\Lr$.
+By Lemma~\ref{lem:WronskPropSR} one sees that all these self-adjoint restrictions are real with respect to the natural conjugation.

 In contrast to the classical theory, not all of this self-adjoint restrictions of $\Tmax$ are operators.
-We will determine which of them are multi-valued in the next section.
+We will determine which of them are multi-valued in the following section.

 It remains to consider the case when both endpoints are in the l.c.~case.